MatthewJDavis/matthewjdavis.github.io/_posts/2017-08-24-docker-pester.md

 The following code:
 1. Creates a container from the microsoft/powershell image
 2. Installs the AWS PowerShell module in the container
-3. Creates an image from the above container called AWSPowerShell.NetCore
+3. Creates an image from the above container with the AWS module installed

 <script src="https://gist.github.com/MatthewJDavis/1aef9a47bc804b5a8e118a97b3ec32b8.js"></script>